 Any backcountry camps (if applicable) – label as BY1, BY2, BY3, etc. in chronological order next to the points

-Location of each instance you had the opportunityto harvest caribou or other big game.
+Any location that you had the “opportunityto harvest ” caribou or other big game.
 Label the first harvest opportunity area as H1 on the map at the point where it occurred.
+The “opportunity to harvest” is considered as a time that you:

-Harvest opportunities are considered as times that you were within firing range and you scoped but passed on the opportunity to shoot,
+scoped but passed on the opportunity to shoot,

-shot but missed, or you successfully shot and killed the animal, or
+shot but missed,

+shot and killed the animal, or

 some combination of the three.

-Note: Because caribou often travel in a herd, if multiple scopes or shots were taken at the same herd, this is still just one harvest opportunity and you should not label as multiple ones.
+Note: If multiple scopes or shots were taken at a herd, this is still just one harvest opportunity and you should not label as multiple opportunities.

 However, if you stayed in the same general location for at least three hours and scoped or shot at multiple herds or individual animals separated in time, please indicate each of these unique opportunities by labeling the same dot with multiple harvest opportunity labels (i.e. H2, H3, H4, etc.)